In this guide, I will show you how to install a fresh copy of Proxmox VE 7 and then deploy a new Home Assistant OS virtual machine.

 There is a high chance that Home Assistant users will need to do this because they utilize technologies such as Zigbee and Z-Wave.

-In the guide below I am going to attach an Aeotec Z-Stick Gen5 which will give my new Home Assistant VM the capability of talking to other Z-Wave devices through Home Assistant.
+In the steps below I am going to attach my Aeotec Z-Stick Gen5 which will give my new Home Assistant VM the capability of talking to other Z-Wave devices through Home Assistant.

-The first step is to insert your USB device into the Proxmox server.
+The first step is to insert your USB dongle into the Proxmox server.

 Next, select your Home Assistant OS VM and click on the hardware menu